-A total of 2,588 postdoctoral fellows and graduate students using the research infrastructure completed their training and moved into the workforce.
-Among them, 83% (2,158) secured employment in Canada, the majority (65%) of whom joined the private sector.
+A total of 1,734 postdoctoral fellows and graduate students using the research infrastructure completed their training and moved into the workforce.
+Among them, 84% (1,450) secured employment in Canada, over half (57%) of whom joined the private sector.